A.T.O.M. (TV series): Home media

 In the United Kingdom, Volume 1: Feel the Paine was released on DVD on January 23, 2006 (and UMD Video on January 30) by Sanctuary Visual Entertainment, with a second volume titled The Terror Continues planned.
 However, volume 2 was cancelled for unknown reasons.

 In Australia, 7 DVD volumes were released on September 13, 2006 (volumes 1 to 5) and February 5, 2007 (volumes 6 and 7) by MRA Entertainment Group.

 In the United States, DVDs of the series have been distributed through Liberation Entertainment.
 The first two DVD volumes were both released on August 28, 2007, respectively titled "Vol. 1: Touch of Paine" and "Vol. 2: Enter the Dragon".

 Streaming

 The first season was previously available to stream on Tubi TV, as well as Amazon Prime via Multicom Entertainment Group just for US Region.
 Multicom formerly had the full series listed in its distribution catalogue, which was later changed to only one season before being removed entirely.

-According to US Copyright Database, the television series is still a property of Disney's defunct subsidiaries Jetix Europe and SIP Animation, but is not streaming on Disney+.
+According to the US Copyright Database, the television series is still a property of Disney's defunct subsidiaries Jetix Europe and SIP Animation, but is not streaming on Disney+.